pattobrien/sidecar/packages/sidecar/README.md

     - avoid_string_literals # should match the Lint's RuleCode ID
 ```

-> NOTE: some of the above API details are complicated or redundant; our intention over time is to reduce as much boilerplate as possible in order to make rule creation as straightforward as possible.
-If you have any feedback for how you'd like the APIs to look, feel free to open an issue on github.
+> NOTE: some of the above API details, like the initializeVisitor method that must be overridden for each Rule, are complicated or redundant; our intention over time is to reduce as much redundancy as possible in order to make rule creation as straightforward as possible.
+If you have any feedback for how you'd like the APIs to look, we encourage you to open an issue against Sidecar on github.

 ## Installing the CLI tool